 A map showing the distribution of responsibilities for the three sectors of Cyprus as of 2007 (click for a larger version in a new window)

-The maps on the following pages show the route of the Buffer Zone across the island divided into six parts.
+The maps on the following pages show the route of the Buffer Zone across the island divided into seven parts.
 Each part is accompanied by images which give a flavour of the geography, the UN presence and the way of life in and around the Buffer Zone.